The Healer (John Lee Hooker album): Background

 The Healer peaked at number 62 on the Billboard 200 and "I'm in the Mood" won the Grammy Award for Best Traditional Blues Performance.
 The album was produced by Roy Rogers of the Delta Rhythm Kings, and executive produced by Mike Kappus, who conceived the idea for the project pairing Hooker with a variety of guest musicians.

-The video for "The Healer" featuring Carlos Santana and John Lee Hooker was filmed in the Chameleon warehouse in Hawthorne, CA amidst stacks of Hooker's old vinyl LPs, and live on stage at "The Palace," a Hollwood nightclub across from Capitol Records on Vine St. A video for "In the Mood" that featured footage of Bonnie Raitt was in rotation at MTV and VH-1, along with a video that Robert Cray appeared in for "Baby Lee".
+The video for "The Healer" featuring Carlos Santana and John Lee Hooker was filmed in the Chameleon warehouse in Hawthorne, CA amidst stacks of Hooker's old vinyl LPs, and live on stage at "The Palace," a Hollywood nightclub across from Capitol Records on Vine St. A video for "In the Mood" that featured footage of Bonnie Raitt was in rotation at MTV and VH-1, along with a video that Robert Cray appeared in for "Baby Lee".

 John Lee Hooker was 73 years old when the album was released.
 It was his first Grammy win and was the album that had placed highest on the Billboard charts in his forty-year career.
 The album had such success that it "permitted John Lee Hooker to live out the end of his life in comfort".
-Powers recounts with joy sending a large royalty check to Hooker, and the deep gratitude he felt for the opportunity to help him to finally achieve the recognition he deserved.
+Label owner Stephen Powers recounts with joy sending a large royalty check to Hooker, and the deep gratitude he felt for the opportunity to help him to finally achieve the recognition he deserved.

 Reception

-In a 2023 overview of Hooker's life and career, Tony Russell of Mojo considers this new recording of "In the Mood" a key song in Hooker's catalogue, calling it a "steamiliy erotic dialogue" with guest artist Bonnie Raitt.
+In a 2023 overview of Hooker's life and career, Tony Russell of Mojo considers this new recording of "In the Mood" a key song in Hooker's catalogue, calling it a "steamily erotic dialogue" with guest artist Bonnie Raitt.
 It was voted number 424 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).